Shougo/ddc-source-mocword/README.md

-# ddc-mocword: mocword completion for ddc.vim
+# ddc-source-mocword: mocword completion for ddc.vim

 A ddc.vim source for `mocword` for completing words in English.